rancher/rancher-docs/versioned_docs/version-2.12/getting-started/quick-start-guides/deploy-rancher-manager/equinix-metal.md

     Replace `<SERVER_IP>` with your host IP address.

-2. When prompted, create a password for the default `admin` account there cowpoke!
+2. When prompted, create a password for the default `admin` account.

 3. Set the **Rancher Server URL**.
 The URL can either be an IP address or a host name.
 However, each node added to your cluster must be able to connect to this URL.<br/><br/>If you use a hostname in the URL, this hostname must be resolvable by DNS on the nodes you want to add to you cluster.